MateoPeri/unity-cloud-deployer/README.md

 If you have set up autorization for your API, fill in the key in the Authorization Secret field.
 The content type should be set to ´´´application/json´´´.
 The 'Disable SSL/TLS Verification' checkbox is only for servers that only have HTTP (no HTTPS).

+## Debug
+You can use programs like Postman to test and debug your API.
+Also, the tool has a log function that saves all steps of the process in a text file.